 In the temple, you can also have the special opportunity to be baptized for your own family members who have died.
 As you research your family history, you will find your ancestors.
 Going to the temple and being baptized and confirmed for them can be a wonderful and personal experience.

 You can provide this service for parents, grandparents, siblings, aunts, uncles, cousins, and beyond.
 Families can be strengthened through this act of kindness.
-You can feel deeper connections to your family and a closeness to God.
-This sense of belonging can provide you with strength, direction, and confidence and will bless your life in countless ways.
-You can discover peace and insight for your own life by finding and serving your ancestors.
+You can feel deeper connections to your family and closer to God.
+This sense of belonging can give you strength, direction, and confidence and will bless you in countless ways.
+You can find peace and insight for your own life as you find and serve your ancestors.
 You will understand and know the Savior better as you also do for others what they cannot do for themselves.

 A Special Promise for You

 Elder David A. Bednar said: “I encourage you to study, to search out your ancestors, and to prepare yourselves to perform proxy baptisms in the house of the Lord for your kindred dead. … As you respond in faith to this invitation, your hearts shall turn to the fathers.
 The promises made to Abraham, Isaac, and Jacob will be implanted in your hearts. … Your love and gratitude for your ancestors will increase.
 Your testimony of and conversion to the Savior will become deep and abiding.
 And I promise you will be protected against the intensifying influence of the adversary.
 As you participate in and love this holy work, you will be safeguarded … throughout your lives” (“The Hearts of the Children Shall Turn,” Ensign or Liahona, Nov.
 2011, 26–27).